oracle/weblogic-kubernetes-operator/docs-source/content/faq/coherence-requirements.md

 ```

 Note that you will need to run that command for each line.
 So in the example
 above, you would need to run it twice.

 After you are done, you can run the previous command again and verify that
 the output is now an empty list.

-After making this change, restart your domain(s) and the Coherence cluster
+After making this change, restart your domains and the Coherence cluster
 should now form correctly.

 #### Make iptables updates permanent across reboots

 The recommended way to make `iptables` updates permanent across reboots is
 to create a `systemd` service that applies the necessary updates during
 the startup process.

-Here is an example, but you may need to adjust this to suit your own
+Here is an example; you may need to adjust this to suit your own
 environment:

 * Create a `systemd` service:

     ```bash
     echo 'Set up systemd service to fix iptables nat chain at each reboot (so Coherence will work)...' mkdir -p /etc/systemd/system/
     cat > /etc/systemd/system/fix-iptables.service << EOF